-Title: Profit Management and Extent of Sustainability Report Disclosure with Good Corporate Governance as a Moderating Variable
+Title: Earnings Management and the Extent of Sustainability Report Disclosure with Good Corporate Governance as a Moderating Variable

-Affiliations : Masters Program in Accounting, Faculty of Economics and Business, Universitas Airlangga , Surabaya, Indonesia
+Affiliations : Master of Accounting Program, Faculty of Economics and Business, Universitas Airlangga , Surabaya, Indonesia

 Publisher: Universitas Airlangga